Review work hours in a time tracking calendar

 Keep timesheets clean and current

-The calendar makes timesheets easier to keep current because people can see missing time, add entries quickly, and fix issues while the week is still fresh.
+The calendar makes project timesheets easier to keep current because people can see missing work hours, add entries quickly, and fix issues while the week is still fresh.

 That visual clarity helps teams catch problems before they spill into reports, invoices, or end-of-week timesheet review.